memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 ### Applying the Devicetree API

 Let's ignore the `gpio_dt_spec` structure's contents for now.
-Instead, let's see how `GPIO_DT_SPEC_GET` is used to populate the structure and how it compares with what we've learned about the Devicetree API in the last articles:
+Instead, let's see how `GPIO_DT_SPEC_GET` is used to populate the structure and how it compares with what we've learned about the Devicetree API in the previous articles:

 So far, we've only used the macros from the Devicetree API `zephyr/include/zephyr/devicetree.h`.
 Now we see how Zephyr's drivers create their own Devicetree macros on top of this basic API.
 We can find the macro declaration in Zephyr's `gpio.h` header file.